-KU Law offers a core curriculum in tribal law courses, as well as a certificate program, clinical opportunities, an annual conference and a joint degree program.
+KU Law offers a core curriculum in tribal law courses, as well as a certificate program, clinical opportunities, a conference and a joint degree program.

-KU Law's joint degree program in law and indigenous studies allows students to graduate with both the J.D. and an M.A. in Indigenous Studies in seven semesters, including summer school.
+KU Law's joint degree program in law and indigenous studies allows students to graduate with both a J.D. and an M.A. in Indigenous Studies in seven semesters, including summer school.

 Tribal Law Curriculum Guide